status-im/nimbus-eth2/docs/the_nimbus_book/src/voluntary-exit.md

 !!! note
     In the command above, you must replace `<VALIDATOR_KEYSTORE_PATH>` with the file-system path of an Ethereum [ERC-2335 Keystore](https://eips.ethereum.org/EIPS/eip-2335) created by a tool such as [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) or [ethdo](https://github.com/wealdtech/ethdo).

+!!! tip
+    You can perform multiple voluntary exits at once by supplying the `--validator` option multiple times on the command-line.
+This is typically more convenient when the provided keystores share the same password - you'll be asked to enter it only once.

 ## `rest-url` parameter

 The `--rest-url` parameter can be used to point the exit command to a specific node for publishing the request, as long as it's compatible with the [REST API](./rest-api.md).